 Cut the butter into 16 tablespoons and place in the freezer.
 Sift the flour, sugar and salt into a large bowl and whisk to incorporate all of the ingredients.
 Remove the butter from the freezer and add it to the flour.
 Using the pastry cutter, press down to cut the butter into the flour.
 Keep cutting the butter in until you have dime size pieces.
 Okay, okay, I know you are thinking….“wait a minute, isn’t it pea size pieces?”
 Every recipe that I have ever come across in baking instructs the reader to cut the butter to pea size pieces, however, I have found that slightly larger pieces work best and give you incredibly flaky crust.
 The science behind a perfect pie crust is to have shards of butter layered throughout the dough and so when you have a cold pie crust hitting an extremely hot oven, the water from the butter immediately turns into steam allowing the dough to rise and create layers upon layers of flaky crust.

 Once you have cut all the butter in, begin adding the ice water.
 I initially stir in 4 tablespoons of the ice water and stir it about 2-4 times to incorporate.
 If the dough still appears dry, add in one tablespoon at a time until the dough holds together when you squeeze it.Turn the dough onto work surface and gather into a mound of dough.
 Divide the dough in half and shape into two 6 inch disks.
 Wrap the disks in plastic wrap and refrigerate for at least 30 minutes before using.Congratulations friends!
-You are know the proud owner of one perfect pie crust that you can use in your favorite pie recipe or something a bit more adventurous like these Sweetie Jar Pies or Pie Cookie Cuties.
+You are now the proud owner of one perfect pie crust that you can roll out for your favorite pie recipe.